mattDevigili/dms-smm695/week_1/homework_1.md

 **Week One**

-_Homeworks are not mandatory, and not marked.
-You can use them to test your understanding of the lecture_
+_This homework is not mandatory, and not marked.
+You can use it to test your understanding of the lecture_

 1. Create a new Database named smm695
 2. Create a new Schema named homework1